 Home

-I was a Postdoctoral Researcher with Berkeley Artificial Intelligence Research (BAIR), working with Sergey Levine.
+I was a postdoctoral researcher with Berkeley Artificial Intelligence Research (BAIR), working with Sergey Levine.

 For a more formal biography, click here |